pmanijak/backup-couchdb-to-s3/README.md

     npm start

+Or from the command line:

+    backup-couchdb-to-s3 --dbUrl http://localhost:5984 --dbName your-database --s3BucketName your-s3-bucket --awsCredentialsPath /path/to/.aws/credentials

 This will save your local `database-name.couch` file to your S3 bucket.
+Put the above command into a `run.sh` file and call it from a cronjob for regular backups.

 AWS credentials
 -------